Koenkk/zigbee2mqtt.io/docs/information/configuration.md

   # attribute: topic 'zigbee2mqtt/my_bulb/state' payload 'ON"
   # attribute_and_json: both json and attribute (see above)
   output: 'json'
+  # Optional: Transmit power setting (default: 5 for CC2652R and RB).
+  # This was specifically added for devices (e.g. CC2652P and the CC1352P-2)
+  # that have an inbuilt power amp with up to 20 dBm for longer range.
+  # If you're using the CC253X or the CC2652R this doesn't do anything.
+  transmit_power: '5'

 # Optional: networkmap options
 map_options: